Otylia Jędrzejczak: Later career

-In 2006, she returned to competitive swimming and competed in European Championships in Budapest, finishing first in 200 m freestyle and 200 m butterfly as well as second in 4×200 m relay.
+In 2006, she returned to competitive swimming and competed in European Championships in Budapest, finishing first in 200 m freestyle and 200 m butterfly as well as sechond in 4×200 m relay.
 In 2007, she managed to set a new world record in 200m butterfly (short course) in Debrecen, but earlier in the year in Melbourne, in the World Championships, she finished third in her main competition, 200 m butterfly, and in Eindhoven in 2008, she failed to qualify for the final race in both 100 m and 200 m butterfly.

 Although both Jędrzejczak and her trainer Paweł Słomiński stated that Eindhoven results were "just an accident", 2008 Summer Olympics proved otherwise.
 Jędrzejczak, who won three Olympic medals four years earlier, in Beijing managed only to reach 9th place in 200 m freestyle and a disastrous 17th place in 100 m butterfly.
 She hoped for a medal in her favourite 200 m butterfly, but she failed, finishing 4th.

 After returning from Beijing, Jędrzejczak stated in an interview that she probably would quit the career as a professional swimmer.

 However, Jędrzejczak qualified for the 2012 Summer Olympics in the 100m and 200m butterfly.
 She swam a time of 59.31 in her 100m heat, and did not qualify for the semifinals.